 Many of the most popular shoujo anime are adapted from manga that first appeared in shoujo magazines.
 Fruits Basket was first published in Hana to Yume in 1998, while the Studio Ghibli film Whisper of the Heart was based on a 1989 manga published in Ribon.

 Banana Fish is a great example of a shoujo series that breaks the stereotypical mould.
-The series stars a New York gang leader and features lots of action, while still hitting some common points in a shoujo series.
+The BL anime stars a New York gang leader and features lots of action, while still hitting some common points seen across shoujo anime.

 Banana Fish was well received by a wide audience, despite being classed as shoujo and first appearing in a shoujo magazine.